 Images of Mr Gaughan and other emergency services personnel trying to save Laeticia Brouwer's life appeared around the world this week.

 "I was just focused on the task at hand," Mr Gaughan said when asked if the 2014 episode on the same beach ran through his mind as he worked on Ms Brouwer on Monday.

 "We were working against really difficult circumstances," he said of her severe leg injuries.

 "The people on the scene did everything possible to effect a good outcome.
 It really gave the young girl every possible chance under such dire circumstances."

-Ms Brouwer had been surfing with her father when she was dragged under by a shark, as her mother and two sisters watched helplessly from the shore.
+Ms Brouwer had been surfing with her father when she was dragged under the waves by a shark, as her mother and two sisters watched helplessly from the shore.